GLIMS-RGI/rgi_user_guide/_sources/01_introduction.md

 ## How to name the RGI versions?

+The recommended way to name the used version of the RGI is to explicitly state the version number.
+We recommend:
+- RGI version 7.0
+- RGI 7.0 (note the empty space)
+- RGI v7.0

-The recommended way to name the latest version of the RGI is to be explicit: "RGI version 7.0", "RGI v7.0" or "RGI 7.0" (note the use of an empty space).
-However, for readability in this technical report (and when the exact version number does not matter), we sometimes use the shorter "RGI7" and "RGI6".
+However, in this technical report (and when the exact version number does not matter), we sometimes use the shorter "RGI7" and "RGI6" for simplicity.

 ## Data Sources